drivendataorg/zamba/docs/docs/configurations.md

 #### `cleanup_cache (bool, optional)`

-Whether to delete the cache dir after training or predicting ends.
+Whether to delete the cache directory after training or predicting ends.
 Defaults to `False`

 <a id='prediction-arguments'></a>